porco-rosso-j/Intro/README.md

 ## Projects

 - [Obsidion Wallet](https://obsidion.xyz/): A smart account that allows users to sign transactions with TouchID and interact with privacy-preserving apps and protocols on Aztec zk-rollup.
 It integrates zkPassport to provide first-class identity management in the wallet, which can be utilizied for compliance and other various use cases requiring sybil-resistance.
-Selected as a grantee of [the Wallet RGP by Aztec Labs](https://forum.aztec.network/t/request-for-grant-proposals-wallets/6136).
+A grantee of [the Wallet RGP by Aztec Labs](https://forum.aztec.network/t/request-for-grant-proposals-wallets/6136).

 ## Past commitments